Fair Class-Incremental Learning using Sample Weighting

-The fairness-aware method {\it FaIRL} leverages an adversarial debiasing framework combined with a rate-distortion function.
-While this method theoretically promises improved fairness, it suffers from significant accuracy degradation due to the instability of jointly training the feature encoder and discriminator.
 We note that the performance of {\it FaIRL} in our experiments may not fully represent its potential.
 However, the complicated model structure of {\it FaIRL} not only causes the instability of training, but also introduces additional multiple loss terms, resulting in numerous hyperparameters that are difficult to optimize.
 Using the identical hyperparameter set from {\it FaIRL} shows significantly lower performance, mainly because we standardize all models to use the same backbone for a fair comparison, differing from {\it FaIRL}’s original setup.
 Moreover, among all the baseline methods, {\it FaIRL} requires the longest training time, as discussed in Sec~\ref{subsec:runtime}, limiting our ability to thoroughly tune its hyperparameters.
 Consequently, the inherent challenges of the method and experimental constraints lead to suboptimal results.